 There is also a free lite version to try

 Got a kid who's a-hankering to play the guitar?
 Or have you always wanted to have a try yourself?
 Well you can't go past WildChords.
 WildChords teaches you the most popular chords, and also includes melody and scale exercises for lead guitar playing.
 The game is played with a real guitar (acoustic or electric), and requires no additional equipment to be played.
 The iPad recognizes each chord and note you play, and tells you whether you're playing right or wrong.
 Rescue animals (think a modern Pied Piper of Hamelin) while you practise.
-This is great fun and teaches guitar basics well.
+This is great fun and teaches guitar basics very well.

 This fully customisable app is great for kids to practice identifying music notes by name.
 Note recognition is done by repetition and can get boring really fast.
 Flashnote Derby helps make this fun!
 Each race is a timed test in which the student identifies different notes in order to urge their horse and jockey on towards the finish line.
 Answering quickly and correctly will cause their horse to gain ground, while incorrect answers will cause it to fall behind.
 At the end of each race, students can review the notes they missed and see the correct answers.
 It's a simple app executed really well.